kubaczerwinski77/programming-paradigms/README.md

 # programming-paradigms
-Repository for solving tasks in the programming paradigms subject in Scala and OCaml programming languages.
+Repository for solved tasks from the programming paradigms subject in Scala, OCaml and Java programming languages.

 Feel free to use the code.